-Here, we expand previous tides and SLR investigations to the shelf seas surrounding Australia, which have received little attention so far despite the north-west Australian shelf alone being responsible for a large amount of energy dissipation comparable to that of the Yellow sea or the Patagonian shelf (Egbert and Ray, 2001).
-Here, we study the region's tidal response to a uniform SLR signal, and consider the impact of coastal defences (inundation of land allowed or coastal flood-defenses implemented) on the tidal response.
+Here, we expand previous tides and SLR investigations to the shelf seas surrounding Australia, which have received little attention so far despite the north-west Australian Shelf alone being responsible for a large amount of energy dissipation comparable to that of the Yellow Sea or the Patagonian Shelf (Egbert and Ray, 2001).
+Here, we study the region's tidal response to a uniform SLR signal and consider the impact of coastal defences (inundation of land allowed or coastal flood defences implemented) on the tidal response.
 Wide areas of this region experience large tides at present, and areas such as the Gulf of Carpentaria are influenced by tidal resonances (Webb, 2012).
-It is therefore expected that we will see large differences in the tidal signals with even moderate SLR, as it is known that a (near-) resonant tidal basin is highly sensitive to bathymetric changes (e.g., Green, 2010).
-In what follows we introduce OTIS, the dedicated tidal modeling software used, and the simulations performed (Sections 2.1-2.3).
-To ground our considerations of future tides on a firm observational basis, we conduct extensive comparisons to tide gauge data in Section 2.4.
+It is therefore expected that we will see large differences in the tidal signals with even moderate SLR, as it is known that a (near-)resonant tidal basin is highly sensitive to bathymetric changes (e.g. Green, 2010).
+In what follows, we introduce the Oregon State University Tidal Inversion Software (OTIS), the dedicated tidal modelling software used, and the simulations performed (Sect.
+2.1-2.3).
+To ground our considerations of future tides on a firm observational basis, we conduct extensive comparisons to tide gauge data in Sect.
+2.4.
 Section 3 presents the results, and the paper concludes in the last section with a discussion.